Alexandra-Pharmic/LBoL-Tweaks/README.md

 [Check out Neoshrimp's guide.](https://github.com/Neoshrimp/LBoL-Entity-Sideloader/tree/master)

 ### Mods that primarily aim to tweak stuff
+* GruulDancer: Changes the card "Dark Dancer" from Black/Green to Black/Red.
 * WhiteButterfly: Changes the card "Butterfly's Wingbeats" from green to white.

 ### Mods that buff the player or nerf the enemies